 How do I verify a cash buyer actually has the funds to purchase my home?

-Request recent bank statements or a proof of funds letter from their financial institution showing available cash equal to your purchase price.
+Request recent bank statements or a proof-of-funds letter from their financial institution showing available cash equal to your purchase price.
 Always independently verify this documentation directly.

 Do I still need title insurance if I’m buying or selling a house with cash?